 Privacy Coins Are Waking Up Again — A Market Shift No One Expected

-Against this backdrop, the privacy-focused cryptocurrency Zcash (ZEC) is drawing renewed attention.
-ZEC recently surged more than 50%, breaking above $546, with daily trading volume reaching $860 million.
-Notably, shielded transaction volume has increased 300% year-over-year, signaling a resurgence of interest across the privacy coin sector.
+Against this backdrop of architectural evolution, the long‑quiet privacy coin Zcash (ZEC) is suddenly back in the spotlight.
+ZEC has surged more than 50%, breaking above $546, with daily trading volume reaching $860 million.
+Notably, shielded transaction volume is up 300% year‑over‑year, reigniting interest across the entire privacy‑coin sector.

-Institutional investors are also moving.
-Multicoin Capital is reported to be accumulating ZEC positions, and Grayscale has submitted an application to convert its Zcash Trust into a spot ETF.
-Beyond the short-term price spike, Zcash’s unique privacy, state management, and verification architecture is being reassessed.
+Institutional players are also moving.
+Multicoin Capital is reportedly accumulating ZEC, and Grayscale has filed to convert its Zcash Trust into a spot ETF.

-Below, we break down the three core technical components essential for understanding Zcash: 1) Validator node verification and state management, 2) The true nature of the Commitment Tree, 3) A comparison between the Bitcoin UTXO Set and the Zcash Nullifier Set.
+In this article, we break down the three core technical components essential to understanding Zcash: 1) Validator nodes and state‑management structure, 2) The essence of the Commitment Tree, 3) Bitcoin’s UTXO Set vs. Zcash’s Nullifier Set.

 1) Zcash Validator Node Verification & Blockchain State Management